 Mr. Christopher Marlett, a director of the Company, is also the Chief Executive Officer of MDB.
-Mr. Gary Schuman, who is the Chief Financial Officer of the Company, is also the Chief Financial Officer and Chief Compliance Officer of MDB.
+Mr. Gary Schuman, who was the former Chief Financial Officer of the Company, is also the Chief Financial Officer and Chief Compliance Officer of MDB.
 The Company compensates Mr. Schuman for his services at the rate of \$3,000 per month.
-Mr. Robert Levande, who is director of the Company, is also a senior managing director of MDB, Mr. Levande was compensated \$6,250 in 2016 (from the date of the Recapitalization through December 31, 2016), which was paid in a combination of cash and shares of Common Stock.
+Mr. Robert Levande, who was a director of the Company until his resignation on July 5, 2017, is also a senior managing director of MDB, Mr. Levande was compensated \$6,250 in 2016 (from the date of the Recapitalization through December 31, 2016), which was paid in a combination of cash and shares of Common Stock.